MonetCarriere/Project-DevOps/README.md

-3. Once you’ve made your changes then push the code to your branch
+3. Once you’ve made your changes then add, commit and push the code to your branch

-To do this type the command:
+To do this type the commands:

+git add file-name
+git commit -m "message"
 git push origin your-branch-name